binkley/homebrewery-files/witch.md

 ##### 🛡️ Ally Buffs &amp; Wards

-- **Aura of Calm** <br>
-  Your presences as you move around others turns combatants into those looking at each other and smooths social situations.

 - **Freedom of Movement** <br>
   No chain nor charm nor tangle holds long.
 Witches walk free and bow to no king.